AntoPISA/MAME_SupportFiles/renameSET.dat/readme/readme.txt

-﻿MAME RENAMESET.DAT/INI
+﻿MAME RENAMESET.DAT/INI/XML
 ======================================
 © 2009/2025 progetto-SNAPS by AntoPISA

-renameSET.dat:    0.281
+renameSET.dat:    0.283
-Internal version: 15.10
+Internal version: 15.12

 The package contains:

 - renameSET.dat           : All data and counts relating to each published MAME, including renamed and deleted machines.
 - renameSET.ini           : Like the previous file but in another format, which can be used with the "MAMErenSET" tool to automate updating operations of resources.
 - renameSET_SL.dat        : Like "renameSET.dat" but related to software lists.
+- renameSET.xml.          : All data and counts relating to each published MAME, including renamed and deleted machines in xml format.

 ====================================================================================================================================================================